 East Brighton Park

 Last time at East Brighton we were treated to some super close battles after the races fractured into small groups.
 The terraced sports fields and off-camber banks created a classic London League Cyclocross course and thrilled spectators across all categories.
+Who can tame the mountain this year?

 Think fast grassy racing a bit like the old Happy Valley venue that was well loved over the years.
 On that note, please follow parking signs carefully and don’t get caught parking on verges as you’re sure to be fined – use BN2 5PB for the Sat Nav and then follow signs.
 Sign up here for round 3 of the Sussex League and round 9 of the LDN and SE Cyclocross League